What is Efficacy insurance?

 Efficacy Insurance is designed to cover the failure of an item or service to perform its intended function.
 It is also known as Failure to Perform insurance.

-Similar requirements are often asked of manufacturers and suppliers of safety critical items, such as medical devices or vehicle safety components.
+Similar requirements are often asked of manufacturers and suppliers of safety-critical items, such as medical devices or vehicle safety components.

-This is particularly relevant in performance and safety critical products and services.
-For example, if you are manufacturing, supplying or installing smoke detectors and a building with your detector burns to the ground with multiple casualties, a standard public & products liability insurance policy will be unlikely to cover you if the smoke detector had failed to work correctly, unless efficacy cover is included.
+This is particularly relevant in performance and safety-critical products and services.
+For example, if you are manufacturing, supplying or installing smoke detectors and a building with your detector burns to the ground with multiple casualties, a standard public & products liability insurance policy will be unlikely to cover you if the smoke detector had failed to work correctly unless efficacy cover is included.

-If you believe the failure of your product could have far reaching consequences then please get in touch – we have decades of experience helping our clients with their efficacy insurance.
+If you believe the failure of your product could have far-reaching consequences then please get in touch – we have decades of experience helping our clients with their efficacy insurance.